jhartzell42/rust-c-book/src/intro.md

 a C++ library that turns out to be the perfect match, that may make your decision for you.

-Strangely enough, it's similar in the other direction if you already have a large Rust codebase -- there's just fewer people in that position.
+But to be clear, it's similar in the other direction if you already have a large Rust codebase -- there's just fewer people in that position.
 This will probably change over time, though.
-I think it's already begun to be true of the ecosystem, though.
+I think Rust's ecosystem is already competitive with C++.

 I think discussing the goals is more interesting, however, especially in the long term.

 If you need object-oriented programming, which is another goal of C++, then C++ might be your thing.
 I generally think object-oriented programming is overrated and Rust's way of handling abstraction to be both more powerful and less prone to problems, but many people disagree with me.
-Especially in GUI programming, OOP patterns are far more established in C++, and Rust's ecosystem is particularly behind in the GUI space.
+And I must admit: the big use case everyone always mentions for OOP is GUI programming, and Rust's ecosystem is particularly behind in the GUI space.

 However, if you're worried about memory corruption and the related security vulnerabilities, it might be nice to have a guarantee that only certain